Current Architectural Styles in Florida

 Characteristics of the Key West home include:

-• Cheerful pastel colors
+• Gorgeous pastel colors

 • Structures set on piers, above ground